 Many parts of Bremer County have experienced extensive flooding.
 If you find yourself affected by flood waters, be sure to keep your health and safety as your number one priority as you begin the clean-up.
 Below are helpful fact sheets to help you manage flood clean-up and health and safety concerns.
-If you have additional questions or concerns, please contact the Bremer County Health Department at 319-352-0082 or 319-415-5623.
+If you have additional questions or concerns, please contact the Bremer County Health Department at 319-352-0082.

 Clean-up After a Flood